 - Feeding a crowd?
-Easily double the recipe and prepare it in a larger pan.
+Easily double this cornbread casserole recipe and prepare it in a larger pan.

 The flavor options for cornbread casserole are limitless!
 You can add shredded cheese, a can of green chiles, or jalapeños to taste.

 Savory bacon can help balance the sweetness, or try including your favorite aromatics like herbs, onion, and garlic.

 Or, toss in some seasoning!
 Cayenne or chili powder will add straight heat, while cumin and a little smoked paprika can create a Mexican twist for your Jiffy corn casserole.

-There isn’t a good substitute for the can of cream style, but you can easily substitute 1 ½ cups of defrosted kernels for the can of sweet kernels.
+There isn’t a good substitute for the can of creamed style, but you can easily substitute 1 ½ cups of defrosted kernels for the can of sweet kernels.

-Reheat in the oven or warm individual portions in the microwave.
+Reheat Jiffy cornbread casserole in the oven or warm individual portions in the microwave.
 If frozen, thaw in the refrigerator overnight before reheating.